-When you buy the dehumidifier the water extraction quoted in the main is usually the maximum water extraction in 24 hours.
+When you buy a dehumidifier, the water extraction quoted in the main is usually the maximum water extraction in 24 hours.
 This maximum will be a factor of the temperature the unit was tested in and the humidity of the air.
 Of course the maximum is taken at maximum temperature and maximum humidity to give the maximum quoted water extraction result.
 This maximum amount of water is often many times greater than the volume capacity of the water container inside the unit itself.
 This will be true of all types of technology of dehumidifiers.
-The water tank however is usually designed for the amount of water the dehumidifier will extract in a typical 24 hour period so is a good rule of thumb of actual performance.
+The water tank however is usually designed for the amount of water the dehumidifier will extract in a typical 24-hour period so is a good rule of thumb of actual performance.

 Ecor Pro Toyotomi dehumidifiers use integral water containers.
 The other models use drain pipes or exhaust hoses.
 This means they do not need to be emptied of water saving time and more effective.

-Specialised filters quoted by many brands are often ineffective.
+Specialized filters quoted by many brands are often ineffective.
 Too small to filter small particles needed to make an impact in general.
 The primary objective of the dehumidifier filter is to ensure the effective running of the internal workings of the dehumidifier itself.

 All Ecor Pro filters should generally last the life of the dehumidifier with careful cleaning.
 The exception to this is the powerful LD800 dehumidifier that has a large “HEPA Type” filter inside.

 The bigger the box the better the product?

 Generally that is not true.
 Often bigger boxes have more space.
 The size of a dehumidifier has real disadvantages as they take up storage space when not being used and traditional dehumidifiers take up floor space when they are being used in the living areas.